They risk their lives to save wildlife

 For the last few years I have struggled with the notion of what it means to be a documentary photographer.
 I feel that people put you in a box with a label and that’s all you are allowed to be.
-However I have always been interested in the concept of the aesthetic and looked at fashion photography with envy.
+However I have always been interested in the concept of the aesthetic and always was inspired by fashion.

 For some time now I have been deconstructing my approach to photography so that the visual experience is purely aesthetic rather than based on telling a story.